 Superabrasives remove material in a unique way, due to their super hardness.
-The whole process is quite similar to the milling operation.
+The whole process is vaguely similar to the milling operation.
 The best way to explain this is by describing the basic mechanism of work being performed by a single superabrasive grit particle.

 Looking at a single grit particle during one pass through the workpiece, we see several phases of engagement.
 In order to penetrate the workpiece surface and start the cutting process, the grit particle must first overcome the forces from plastic deformation at the surface of the workpiece.
 Sharp grit will start cutting soon after a small penetration has been made.
 Dull grit must penetrate the surface much deeper before it starts cutting.
 Deeper penetration requires higher force, which creates more heat going into the workpiece.